liquidregistrar/liquid-docs/docs/source/restapi.rst

 - `Demo Account API Requests <https://api.liqu.id/docs>`_
 - `Live Account Api Requests <https://api.domainsas.com/docs>`_

-Feedback and next steps
+Feedback
 -----------------------

-If you find any issues with Liquid API, please use our email support devsupport@liqu.id dedicated to Liquid API where we’ll be available and actively listening to all of your feedback.
+If you find any issues with Liquid API, please use our `ticketing support systems <https://liqudotid.freshdesk.com/support/tickets/new>`_ dedicated to Liquid API where we’ll be available and actively listening to all of your feedback.
 We look forward to working with you and can’t wait to see what everyone builds.